 Chapters are divided based on course: Sauces; Starters and Dim Sum; Salads; Soups; Poultry; Beef, Pork and Lamb; Seafood; Vegetables and Tofu; Noodles and Rice; and Drinks and Desserts.

 Those new to Chinese-style cooking will appreciate the guide to Chinese ingredients, tools, utensils, and appliances with photos, descriptions, and substitutions if available.
 Basic cooking techniques are included with wok care, stir-frying, using rice, deep-frying, steaming, and working with shrimp.
 There is also a resource section for purchasing Chinese food, products, tableware, and other cookbooks online.

 Katie’s heart and soul shines through with the inclusion of family photos and memories.
 I personally love the historical notes and information on the development of dishes as they became Americanized.

 Every recipe includes a headnote with background information, family memories, and tips.
 The listing of serving sizes and preparation/cooking times are particularly helpful.
 The names of the dishes are written in English.
 You will also find recipes for sauces, condiments, and basic stocks.

 The photography is provided by Masano Kawana with food styling by Toshiko Kawana.
 Over 150 color photos, many full page, accompany most of the recipes.
 A few of the more complicated dishes such as the Braided Fish, dumplings, and wraps have step-by-step photos as well.

-If your grocery store doesn’t carry baby bok choy, they can be found in the produce section of most Asian food markets.
+If your grocery store doesn’t carry baby bok choy, they can be found in the produce section of markets with Chinese and East Asian ingredients.

 I also made Vegetable, Egg and Ramen Soup; Cashew Chicken; Shrimp with Garlic Noodles; and Five-Spice Chocolate Cake.